'Teen Mom 2' Star Leah Messer and Fiancé Jaylan Mobley Split

 Mother of Jeffrey Dahmer Victim Speaks Out Against Netflix Series

 Teen Mom 2 star Leah Messer has ended her engagement.
-The 30-year-old mother of three took to Instagram on Tuesday to announce that she and her former fiancé, Jaylan Mobley had gone their separate ways.
+The 30-year-old mother of three took to Instagram on Tuesday to announce that she and Jaylan Mobley had gone their separate ways.

-In a joint statement, the former couple captioned a black and white photo of themselves holding hands, "While the last year has been tremendously exciting for both of us, we’ve realized that it’s best we walk separate paths."
+In a joint statement, the former couple captioned a black-and-white photo of themselves holding hands, writing, "While the last year has been tremendously exciting for both of us, we’ve realized that it’s best we walk separate paths."

 They added that they are "so grateful" for their time together and thanked the fans who "have watched our love story unfold."

-They shared that they plan to "move forward as friends" and will "forever have love and respect for each other" and asked for privacy "as we refocus and transition out of this chapter together."
+They shared that they plan to "move forward as friends" and will "forever have love and respect for each other."
+They also asked for privacy "as we refocus and transition out of this chapter together."

 Fans were shocked by the news which came two months after their Costa Rica engagement.
 Jaylan had also surprised Leah with a new house back in April.
 Both Leah and Jaylan wiped many photos of one another from their respective social media accounts.